Enalean/tuleap-documentation-en/languages/en/user-guide/survey.rst

-To create a survey click on the "Add Surveys" item either in the Survey Manager Administration menu or in the content of the page itself (see ?).
+To create a survey click on the "Add Surveys" item either in the Survey Manager Administration menu or in the content of the page itself (see `Survey Manager Administration screen`_).
 Then enter the following information:

 -  The name of the survey (give it a short title)